 1. What is the Natural Capital Lab?

-The Natural Capital Lab (NCL) is being co-convened by The Natural Step Canada, Chartered Professional Accountants of Canada, TD Bank Group, The Cooperators, Deloitte, Sustainable Prosperity and the Municipal Natural Capital Initiative.
+The Natural Capital Lab (NCL) is co-convened by The Natural Step Canada, Chartered Professional Accountants of Canada, TD Bank Group, The Cooperators, Deloitte, Sustainable Prosperity and the Municipal Natural Asset Initiative.

 The NCL will serve as a: